bigOconstant/spacial_learning/Readme.md

 # Spacial repetition web app

-This repository is https://www.youtube.com/watch?v=2oRXK8FG1_4 to house a web based mobile first spacial repetition flash card learning application.
+This repository is meant to house a web based mobile first spacial repetition flash card learning application.

 The ultimate goal is to make it easily self hostable and support some kind of federation.